Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 decodeFormat will throw an error if the format does not exist, or the format has no decoder defined.

+### rbxmk.globalAttrConfig
+[rbxmk.globalAttrConfig]: #user-content-rbxmkglobalattrconfig
+<code>rbxmk.globalAttrConfig: [AttrConfig][AttrConfig]?</code>

+The **globalAttrConfig** field gets or sets the global AttrConfig.
+Most items that utilize an AttrConfig will fallback to the global AttrConfig when possible.

+See the [Value inheritance][value-inheritance] section for details on how this field is inherited by [Instances][Instance].

 ### rbxmk.globalDesc
 [rbxmk.globalDesc]: #user-content-rbxmkglobaldesc
 <code>rbxmk.globalDesc: [RootDesc][RootDesc]?</code>